 5) Create essential messaging/P.R. process and execution

 After getting a complete understanding of their environment, identifying their target audience, and formulating their PR goals, startups need to clarify their messaging.
-Their brand message should be the core of any PR campaign and should answer what the startup wants people to know about them, what their mission statement needs, and what sets them apart from the competition.
-Once they create their critical messaging, they can create content distributed on their channels to media professionals and the general public.
+Their brand message should be the core of any PR campaign.
+Should answer what the startup wants people to know about them.
+What their mission statement needs, and what sets them apart from the competition.
+Once they create their critical messaging.
+They can create content distributed on their channels to media professionals and the general public.

 7) Measure results

 Finally, once the PR plan has been executed, it’s important to measure the success.
 Usually, the best PR plans are ones that produce both quantitative and qualitative data to measure success.
 By measuring share and tone of voice, startups can analyze how they stack up against their competition.
-This data enables startups to see how effective their PR efforts have been in raising awareness and influencing the conversation about the brand.
+This data enables startups to see how effective their PR efforts have been in raising awareness.
+Influencing the conversation about the brand.

-With strategic planning and an effective PR campaign, startups can create a positive public perception and get the right media professionals to distribute their message.
-By having a comprehensive understanding of their target audience, their environment, and distribution processes, startups can create a public relations plan that will help them effectively meet their goals.
-As the business continues to grow, it can adapt its plan to satisfy its needs as well as the needs of its consumers.
-If startups need help creating a PR plan and all the content that goes along with it, they can seek the advice of PR professionals who have experience in this field.
+With strategic planning and an effective PR campaign, startups can create a positive public perception.
+Get the right media professionals to distribute their message.
+By having a comprehensive understanding of their target audience, their environment, and distribution processes.
+Startups can create a public relations plan that will help them effectively meet their goals.
+As the business continues to grow.
+It can adapt its plan to satisfy its needs as well as the needs of its consumers.
+If startups need help creating a PR plan and all the content that goes along with it.
+They can seek the advice of PR professionals who have experience in this field.